 Frequency and Length of Committee Meetings

 Each Committee of the Board has a regular schedule of matters to be taken up during the course of the year.
 This ensures that all key areas for which a Committee is responsible are reviewed at appropriate times.
 Prior to each meeting, the Chair of the Committee, in consultation with the Chairman and senior management, fixes the agenda for the upcoming meeting, including regularly scheduled matters and other matters which he or she determines are appropriate for consideration at the meeting.
-Members of a Committee may add any matter to an agenda.
-Prior to the meeting a copy of the agenda is forwarded to all directors so that they are aware of the matters to be discussed at the upcoming meeting.
+Prior to the meeting, a copy of the agenda is forwarded to all directors so that they are aware of the matters to be discussed at the upcoming meeting.

 Assessing the Committees’ Performance